Published: October 24, 2018 • Last updated: June 17, 2020 at 17:45 pm

 4) NEGOTIATION & OFFERS

 Your real estate agent will submit your offer to the seller’s agent and wait.
-If you are competing with other buyers, the process will be managed by the seller’s agent who will exercise all her skills to maximize the price at the most favorable terms for her client.
+If you are competing with other buyers, the process will be managed by the seller’s agent who will exercise all her skills to maximize the price at the most favourable terms for her client.

 If the sellers do not reject your offer, often they will now make a counteroffer, and so the process evolves.
 Once the sellers accept an offer from you, you’re off to the races.